Exploring Relations among Fairness Notions in Discrete Fair Division: Fairness Notions

-For unequal entitlements, most papers use the term WEF instead of EF.
-But we use the term EF in this paper to emphasize that unequal entitlements is a property of the fair division setting, not the fairness notion.
+For unequal entitlements, most papers use the term WEF (weighted EF), but we use the term EF instead to emphasize that unequal entitlements is a property of the setting, not the notion.
 It is easy to see that EF allocations may not exist, so several relaxations have been studied.
-Two of the most popular relaxations of EF are EF1 (envy-free up to one item) \cite{budish2011combinatorial,lipton2004approximately}, and EFX (envy-free up to any item) \cite{caragiannis2019unreasonable}.
+Two of the most popular relaxations of EF are EF1 (envy-free up to one item) \citep{budish2011combinatorial,lipton2004approximately}, and EFX (envy-free up to any item) \citep{caragiannis2019unreasonable}.